 I know what you’re thinking, this will never work.
 But let me tell you, after working with many families over the years (and my own child), I can safely say there is some strange and magical power in the Bedtime Pass.
 Kids will often hold onto their passes just in case they need it later in the night.

-So if you are desperate for you and your child to get some better sleep at night, give it a try.
-And let us know how it goes!
+If you’re desperate for your family to get better sleep at night, give the bedtime pass a try.

 Have a great week,